TaitoUnited/terraform-google-kubernetes-infrastructure/README.md

 # Kubernetes infrastructure for Google Cloud

 Kubernetes based cloud-native infrastructure module designed to get you up and running in no time.
 You can use it either as a module, or as an example for your own customized infrastructure.
 The module provides all the necessary components for running your projects: Kubernetes, container registry, database clusters, database proxies, networking, monitoring, and IAM.
-Optionally you can install also additional infrastructure components like [NGINX ingress](https://kubernetes.github.io/ingress-nginx/), [cert-manager](https://cert-manager.io/), [Falco](https://falco.org/), [Jaeger](https://www.jaegertracing.io/), [Sentry](https://sentry.io/welcome/), [Jenkins X](https://jenkins-x.io/), [Istio](https://istio.io/), [Knative (Cloud Run)](https://knative.dev/), and [Kafka](https://kafka.apache.org/)
+Optionally you can install also additional infrastructure components like [NGINX ingress](https://kubernetes.github.io/ingress-nginx/), [cert-manager](https://cert-manager.io/), [Falco](https://falco.org/), [Jaeger](https://www.jaegertracing.io/), [Sentry](https://sentry.io/welcome/), [Jenkins X](https://jenkins-x.io/), [Istio](https://istio.io/), and [Knative (Cloud Run)](https://knative.dev/).

 Example usage: